vectorbite/VectorBiteDataPlatform/static/admin_docs/VectoByte WebApp and Database Admin Documentation .md

 # VectorByTE WebApp and Database Admin Documentation

-## Getting started: installing software on your Ubuntu Installation and setting up VectorBite Data Platform web-app and database locally (ordinal)
+## Getting started: installing software on your Ubuntu installation and setting up VectorBite Data Platform web-app and database locally (ordinal)

 ### Install the following software: